 The German Academic Exchange Service (DAAD) is the German national agency for the support of international academic cooperation.
 It offers academic exchange opportunities to students, faculty and researchers and has a strong relationship with Oxford.
 With the support of the German government, DAAD supports four lecturers at Oxford in Politics, History, Law and German Language and Literature and three German Language College Lecturers in the Department of Modern Languages.

 German students have access to a wide range of scholarships, particularly for graduate study.
 Germany is the only European country whose students are eligible to apply for the prestigious Rhodes Scholarships for graduate study.
-In addition to being able to apply for the full range of scholarships open to students from all EU countries including the Clarendon Scholarships, German students at Oxford are also funded by the Jenkins Memorial Fund, the Scatcherd European scholarships, Marie Curie Research Training Grants, Die Studienstiftung Deutschen Volkes, Eheleute Carl-Russ-Stiftung, Haniel Stiftung, Deutscher Akademischer Austauschdienst (DAAD), Friedrich Ebert Foundation, Konrad Adenauer Foundation, Hanns Seidel Foundation, Friedrich Naumann Foundation, Heinrich Boell Foundation, and the Rosa Luxemburg Foundation.
+In addition to being able to apply for the full range of scholarships open to all international students including the Clarendon Scholarships, German students at Oxford are also funded by the Jenkins Memorial Fund, the Scatcherd European Scholarships, Marie Curie Research Grants, Die Studienstiftung Deutschen Volkes, Eheleute Carl-Russ-Stiftung, Haniel Stiftung, Deutscher Akademischer Austauschdienst (DAAD), Friedrich Ebert Foundation, Konrad Adenauer Foundation, Hanns Seidel Foundation, Friedrich Naumann Foundation, Heinrich Boell Foundation, and the Rosa Luxemburg Foundation.

 The German-speaking student community at Oxford is very vibrant and active.
 The Oxford German Society is one of the University’s oldest student societies.
 Originally founded as the “Hanover Club” in the early 20th century, the society recently celebrated its centenary.
-The society organises social and cultural activities, hosts speaker events - for instance Professor Rupert Stadler, CEO of Audi AG in May 2015 - and co-organises conferences.
+The society organises social and cultural activities, hosts speaker events (for instance Professor Dr Norbert Lammert MdB, former President of the Bundestag in 2017) and co-organises conferences.

 With over 360 German citizens on faculty, Germany is the 2nd largest source of academics at Oxford, after the UK.